Heart calcium scoring is an easy and powerful way to spot the early stages of heart disease while there's still time to stop it.

 A special, high-speed CT scanner is used to measure calcium on the arteries.
 It's pain-free, non-invasive and only takes 15 minutes.
 The scan detects the areas and density of the calcium on the arteries and establishes a calcium score.
 The score may range from zero, which is normal, to several hundred or more.

-At Prevea, a doctor's referral is not necessary to have heart calcium scoring done.
-If you are currently experiencing symptoms or receiving care for heart disease, talk to your doctor prior to scheduling to determine if this test is appropriate for you.
+Effective Oct.
+1, 2020, you will need to call your health care provider for an order.
+If you are currently experiencing symptoms or are receiving care for heart disease, talk to your provider to determine if heart calcium scoring is appropriate for you.